-There’s so much to do you can’t possibly do it in a day but that’s the beauty of being so close; you can come back every weekend.
+There’s so much to do you can’t possibly do it all in a day.
+Fortunately, it’s so close, you can come back every weekend.

 Living in Driftwood, Texas is the best of both worlds.
 Since Driftwood isn’t in the city of Austin nor Dripping Springs, the tax rate is lower.
 Our children receive all the benefits of the outstanding Dripping Springs’ schools and we are only 22 minutes from downtown Austin.

 Scott Roberts, the owner of the Salt Lick, is planning a 540 acre mixed-use development on his family’s property, driftwoodtx.com.
 The word is he wants Driftwood, Texas to be Texas’ Napa Valley.
 The Texas Hill Country is already second to Napa as the most visited wine region in the country.